Podcastindex-org/podcast-namespace/location/location.md

 ### What This Tag Isn't Built For

 For privacy and user experience, this tag is not meant as a description of the physical location of podcast hosts and guests ("I'm doing this podcast in Denver, Colorado!").
-The physical location of people are available via the podcast:people tag's links to places like Twitter, Facebook, Wikipedia and Podchaser.
+The physical location of people are available via the [podcast:person](https://github.com/Podcastindex-org/podcast-namespace#phase-2-open) tag's links to places like Twitter, Facebook, Wikipedia and Podchaser.